patmmccann/getSinceraData/README.md

 # getSinceraData

 This repository contains a simple script to fetch the Sincera ecosystem data.
 The API key is provided via the `SINCERA_API_KEY` GitHub secret.
-When run, the script stores the result in `output/ecosystem/ecosystem.json` and uploads it to an S3 bucket if `AWS_BUCKET_NAME` is set.
-The file is uploaded under the `ecosystem/` prefix within the bucket.
+When run, the script stores the result in `output/ecosystem/ecosystem.json`.
+If `AWS_BUCKET_NAME` is set, the entire `output/` directory is synced to the same folder structure in the bucket using `scripts/sync_output_to_s3.sh`.

 ## Usage